George M. Prince

 Not everybody gets to work with a legend.
 Not everybody gets to see a legend wearing khaki shorts, a t-shirt, and boat shoes.
 Not everybody gets to sit down with a legend and get advice and guidance.
 Not everybody gets to watch a legend change the way that people learn, behave, think, and interact.

 Our founder, leader, and friend George Prince passed away on June 9th, 2009.
-George created Synecticsworld (Synectics Inc.) fifty years ago and changed the way people thought about creativity and innovation.
-He created a process and a body of knowledge that continues to flourish and grow.
+George created Synecticsworld (Synectics Inc.) fifty years ago and changed the way people thought about the art of problem solving using creativity and innovative ideas.
+He created an innovation process and a body of knowledge that continues to flourish and grow.
 George’s inspiration and leadership has impacted not only those of us who have had the opportunity to work at Synecticsworld but thousands of clients located all over the world.
 If you have ever asked a spouse or a friend, what was behind their question or asked a colleague to say more about an idea they had, you are carrying George’s DNA through your life.
 There is no counting how many interactions, business and personal, that have been more positive, inspired and productive because of the work that George pioneered.

 “Another word for creativity is courage”